-Vessels are depreciated to their residual value which is based on light ship tonnage at estimated scrap value per ton using the straight-line method over their estimated useful lives.
+Vessels are depreciated to their residual value using the straight-line method over their estimated useful lives.
 This is reviewed on an ongoing basis to ensure they reflect current technology, service potential and vessel structure.
 During the period of ownership by CMA CGM when the vessels were earning freight revenues generated by the containerized transportation of a broad range of industrial and customer goods, the useful life was estimated as twenty-five years.
-Following the sale of the vessels to Global Ship Lease, Inc. and its subsidiaries, the nature of operations changed significantly and from this date, the vessels are earning time charter income from the chartering of the vessels instead of from carrying cargo.
+Following the sale of the vessels to Global Ship Lease, Inc and its subsidiaries, the nature of operations changed significantly and from this date, the vessels are earning time charter income from the chartering of the vessels instead of from carrying cargo.
 On this new basis of operations the useful life was reassessed and estimated to be thirty years.
 This change in estimate has a positive effect on net income amounting to \$136 for the period ended December 31, 2007 (or \$1 per common share).
 If this change was made as of January 1, 2007, the positive effect on net income would have amounted to \$2,908 (or \$29 per common share).
-The revision in estimated residual value of the vessels on January 1, 2007 has a positive effect on net income amounting to \$693,000 for the year ended December 31, 2007.